max-cmoa/browsersync-reload-browser-test/README.md

   * **assets directory** contain fonts, icons, images, javascript, and sass files.

+      **css directory** holds css that is compiled through sass used for the theme **main.css file** contains the styles for your theme compiled from sass **main.css.map file** metadata about css, created when sass compiles.

       **fonts directory** holds downloaded fonts

       **icons directory** holds icons for WordPress admin purposes